 Native Lancashire lad Neil Arthur and Hillingdon domiciled Stephen Luscombe first met at Harrow College of Art and began experimenting in various bands.

-Eventually forming a duo, after a close call with the name A PINT OF CURRY they opted for BLANCMANGE in 1978.
+Eventually forming a duo, after a close call with the name A PINT OF CURRY, they opted for BLANCMANGE in 1978.
 1980 saw the release of their debut EP ‘Irene & Mavis’ with the pair adopting the aliases of Mavis Secostas and Irene ‘Disco’ Sinden.

 They then went on to play as support for NASH THE SLASH which lead to their first composition ‘Sad Day’ being given a slot on the iconic ‘Some Bizzare Album’ which also featured the then unknown combos DEPECHE MODE and SOFT CELL.

-In late 1981, a support spot for GRACE JONES attracted the attention of The Blitz crowd, thus thrusting them into a new sphere.
+In late 1981, a support spot for Grace Jones attracted the attention of The Blitz crowd, thus thrusting them into a new sphere.
 Further support tours with DEPECHE MODE and JAPAN led to London Records offering BLANCMANGE a record deal in 1982.
 The singles ‘God’s Kitchen’, ‘Feel Me’ and ‘Living On The Ceiling’ followed, with the latter being their biggest hit reaching No7 in the charts while the parent album ‘Happy Families’ got to No30.
 After two further albums ‘Mange Tout’ and ‘Believe You Me’, BLANCMANGE split in 1987 but 2011 saw BLANCMANGE reform and back to form with a new album ‘Blanc Burn’.

 BLANCMANGE commence touring again in November by revisiting their debut album ‘Happy Families’.
 They have also recorded a new limited edition version for the occasion entitled ‘Happy Families Too…’ which will only be available on the tour.
 In addition, there will be a 10” vinyl reissue of their debut EP ‘Irene & Mavis’ 33 years after its conception and at a later date, a deluxe special remixes edition complete with extra tracks including one old favourite that has never made it onto vinyl.

-In the plush offices of Ditto in London, BLANCMANGE’s Neil Arthur kindly chatted to ELECTRICITYCLUB.CO.UK about re-recordings, reissues and remixes…
+In the plush offices of Ditto in London, Neil Arthur kindly chatted to ELECTRICITYCLUB.CO.UK about re-recordings, reissues and remixes…

 How did ‘Happy Families Too…’ become a reality?

+I’ve been asked quite a few times to go out and play ‘Happy Families’ but I’ve always said no… in fact my words were “I won’t go out repeating myself over and over unless we can find a way to offer something new”.
 This is a bit like starting again in a way.
 I’ll probably repeat myself in this interview (*loud laugh*) but in terms of music and creativity, I’ve no interest in it; I’m really only interested in the future.
 However, I’m aware that we have what some people call a Legacy, which I take as a compliment, that people do want to hear it again…

 But I thought, let’s move on and re-record it.
 I want to do an interpretation of the songs of how they were written.
 So I imagined that ‘Happy Families’ had never been recorded.
 I’m very proud of how it was of course, but we went into the studio using the technology of 2013 thinking Stephen and I had just written the tracks.
 I wanted a pared down version of what we did, it’s quite raw the way I’ve gone about recording.